Clinical Trial Monitoring: On-Site, Remote & Centralized Monitoring

 Let’s discuss each monitoring method in detail.

-On-site monitoring involves in-person evaluation carried out by sponsor personnel or representatives at the investigation site.
+On-site monitoring involves in-person evaluation by sponsor personnel or representatives at the investigation site.
 On-site monitoring is a traditional method of monitoring and provides many advantages.

 - The presence of monitors at the site is necessary for some kinds of trials where remote monitoring is inadequate.
-In some cases where patient information protection is a priority, remote access is not possible, and monitors shall physically review the documents.
+In some cases where patient information protection is a priority, monitors shall physically review the documents.

-- It helps maintain a more effective relationship with both the stakeholders, the investigator, and the sponsor.
-When there is a good relationship, it help monitors detect and resolve any issues in the early stages.
+- It helps maintain a more effective relationship with the stakeholders, the investigator, and the sponsor.
+A good relationship helps monitor detect, and resolve any issues in the early stages.

 - In physical presence, clinical monitors may provide immediate solutions for a few problems and can actively involve study teams.